- Trip Styles

 Effective drugs include mefloquine, doxycycline, or Atovaquone-proguanil.
 It’s important to note that chloroquine is not effective as an antimalarial drug for a Colombia vacation.
-Although halofantrine is widely prescribed overseas for malaria, do not take this drug because it has serious side effects, including heart attacks.
-In fact, it is preferable to buy your anti-malarial drugs in the United States to ensure that you get real drugs, not counterfeit medications or contaminated medications.
+Although halofantrine is widely prescribed overseas for malaria, we strongly advise against taking this drug because it can have serious side effects, including heart attacks.
+In fact, it is better to buy your anti-malarial drugs in the United States to ensure that you get real drugs, not counterfeit medications or contaminated medications.

 Malaria is a serious illness, but shouldn’t keep you from enjoying virgin Caribbean beaches, lush Amazon jungles, and delicious Latin cuisine on a Colombia vacation.
 Just be prepared for your peace of mind.

 Viventura specializes in individual and group tours to South America.
 To find out more, contact us now by email or telephone:

 UK (020) 3514 3192